News & Events

 2016 Hudson River Undergraduate Mathematics Conference

-On Saturday, April 2, three Plattsburgh students and three faculty members traveled to Saint Michael’s College in Vermont for the 23rd annual Hudson River Undergraduate Mathematics Conference.
+On Saturday, April 2, Plattsburgh students and faculty members traveled to Saint Michael’s College in Vermont for the 23rd annual Hudson River Undergraduate Mathematics Conference.
 Professors Robert Reams, Sam Northshield and Gregory Quenell all gave talks at the conference, as did students Namini De Silva and Nicholas Harding.

 Plattsburgh’s Chapter of Pi Mu Epsilon Welcomes Six New Members

-In an induction ceremony on April 20, six new members joined the Plattsburgh chapter of Pi Mu Epsilon, the national mathematics honor society.
+In an induction ceremony on April 20, 6 new members joined the Plattsburgh chapter of Pi Mu Epsilon, the national mathematics honor society.
 Giovanna Senese, the current chapter president, conducted the ceremony, and the guest speaker was Art Trombley, chair of the mathematics department at Chateaugay Central School and one of the inaugural class of North Country Master Teachers.

 Pi Mu Epsilon 2015 Inductees